 “When I went to Nashville, people were standing in line for hours with this, just to get their picture taken,” DeMars said.
 “Murals are getting more popular all over the world.”

-Marjie Ducey's favorite feature stories
+Marjie Ducey's favorite feature stories of 2021

 OWH staff writer Marjie Ducey looks back at her favorite feature stories of 2021.

 Omaha business A&R Salvage had many pieces of Omaha's history at it's site.
 When the owner announced the business would move, many of thos…